Lessons Learned from a Year without Showering

 So how does a regular showering guy end up going 365 days and counting without taking a shower?
 It started with a long bike ride across America to promote sustainability and eco-friendly living.
 I set a bunch of rules for myself to follow to lead by example.
 The rule for water was that I could only harvest it from natural sources such as lakes, rivers, and rain or from wasted sources such as leaky faucets.
 And I kept track of exactly how much I used too, with an aim of showing just how little we need to get by.

 I made it through the 100-day bike ride without taking a shower and for me that was quite the task in itself.
 But everything had gone so well that I decided to continue my shower-less streak.
 I set a goal for 6 months and when that day passed I figured I might as well go a full year without a shower.

 So here I am now, one year later, to tell you story of my year without a shower.

 I might as well bring this up right away.
 You think I’m really stinky right?
 You think I smell like some sort of Swamp Monster like this:

 Actually, nope.
 When I say that I haven’t showered that doesn’t mean that I wasn’t bathing.
 I swam almost daily in places like this:

-And showered in waterfalls like this:
+And in waterfalls like this:

-and I used eco-friendly biodegradable soap when I needed to.
+And I used eco-friendly biodegradable soap when I needed to.

 But I learned that by living naturally I didn’t need cosmetic products anymore.
 I just used some soap, toothpaste, and essential oils and found that to work real well.
 This compared to previously using colognes, deodorant, shampoo, lotions, and all sorts of other products full of chemicals.
 And guess what?
 I had no lack of friends!